sandesh300/sandesh300/README.md

 - 🤔 &nbsp; Exploring newer technologies and developing software solutions and quick hacks.

-- 🎓  Recently completed a Master's degree from Modern College in Computer Science.
+- 🎓 Recently completed a Master's degree in Computer Science from Modern College Pune.

 - ☕ &nbsp; I believe, a perfect cup of coffee can be the ultimate solution for any stress.
 Coffee <-> Code